IEEE-NITK/ieee-nitk.github.io/blog_src/_posts/2017-05-26-Hello-World.md

 # A dissection of the hello world C program

 DISCLAMER: The contents on this page are strictly R rated.
 With R standing for Rigorous material.
-This is not a beginner's guide to C. This is more of an article for intermediate/advanced users to explore C a little more in depth.
-I am not responsible for any earthquakes, alien invasions or epidemics caused directly/indirectly from this material.
+This is not a beginner's guide to C. This is more of an article for intermediate/advanced users to explore C, in depth.
+I am not responsible for any earthquakes, alien invasions or epidemics caused, directly/indirectly from this material.

 Given below is a typical C program taught in most of the textbooks.

 ~~~~
-#include <stdio.h>
+#include <stdio.h> // An include statement: Preprocessor Directive

-void main()
+void main() // An entry function
 {
     printf("Hello world\n");
 }
 ~~~~

+The entire post does not even begin to comprehend the amount of work put in ,just to run a simple hello world program.
 To compile and run this program, a lot of juggling is done by gcc and the operating system.
-Of course, standard books and online resources will tell you about how the program works, what each line is and the technical jargon associated with it.
+Of course, the standard books and online resources will tell you about how the program works, what each line is, and the technical jargon associated with them, but that is not why we are here today.
+Let us explore the bland hello world program and work out it's internals.
+I am pretty sure this will be a worthwhile trip.
+So hold on tight!

+(Trivia: *The first Hello world was written in the BCPL language and was used during the development of the C compiler, by Dennis Ritchie.
+Since then, the hello world program was deified by all the computer enthusiasts.*)

 Just to recap, here are the fundamental elements of the program:

 1. ` #include <stdio.h> ` is a preprocessor directive.
 2. `void` is a data type.